robitalec/ScaleInMultilayerNetworks/paper/manuscript.md

     iteration for “winter”.
 Same for summer, starting at 215.
 Network layers for each season are constructed.

+**Observational scale** (temorary header): Studies of social network analysis vary in the number and frequency of observations as well as the data collection technique used to generate networks (Davis et al. 2018;
+Webber and Vander Wal 2019).

+Randomly select max number of observations - timegroups - (right now 750).
+For each iteration, include n observations for each season for all individuals.
+Subsequent iterations include nstep more (right now 25), along with previously included to remove stochasticity.
+Parallels with observation data.

 #### Spatial scale

 To assess the influence of spatial scale on multilayer networks, we